How to paint Cactus art

 So often finding art work that you love for your home can be quite expensive, but guess what… it really does not have to cost much at all!

-Easy succulent painting –
+New Mexico succulent painting

 I adore cactus and succulent plants.
 Maybe it’s because I live in New Mexico and much of our natural landscape is cactus and other desert plants.
 But, I also find such beauty in the unique characteristics and looks of succulents and cacti.